 Water/Aqua/EAU, Serenoa Serrulata Fruit Extract, Panax Ginseng Root Extract, Dechloro Dihydroxy Difluoro Ethylcloprostenolamide, Biotin, Carmellia Oleifera Leaf Extract, Swertia Japonica Extract, Biotinyl Tripeptide-1, Octapeptide-2, Calendula Officinalis Flower Extract, Triticum Vulgare (Wheat) Protein, Phenoxyethanol, Chlorphenesin, Glycerin, Cellulose Gum, Butylene Glycol, Pentylene Glycol, Phosphoric Acid, Disodium Phosphate.

-While the listed peptides and anti-oxidants are frequently featured in my anti-aging checklist, I'm not sure that they're contributing greatly to hair growth.
+While the listed peptides and anti-oxidants are frequently featured in my anti-aging checklist, I’m not sure that they’re contributing greatly to hair growth.
 I bet they are helping out the skin surrounding the lashes more than the lashes themselves.
-Rather, I suspect that the Biotin listed in the ingredients is primarily responsible for the lash growth.
+Rather, I suspect that the Biotin listed in the ingredients is partially responsible for the lash growth.
 In studies looking at biotin and nail health it has been noted that Biotin use increases hair growth rates as well.
 In addition, the prostaglandin analogue (which makes it not safe for pregnancy) is important for the lash growth.

 Revitalash is very easy to use.
 It has a small brush and the liquid is a clear, odorless liquid.
 Simply brush it along the base of your lashes every night.
 Easy peasy.
 The results for me have been pretty dramatic.